Step 1 Print the plan in your selected scale

 Cut the printed building sides oversize, as we will be trimming off extra paper with a hobby knife.
 You may find it easier to trim the top edge before gluing as the roofline makes it more difficult to trim this area later.

-building using a scrap piece of chipboard.
+Spread paper glue on one side of the chipboard building using a scrap piece of chipboard.
 Try to get a nice even thin coat.

 Place your printed design onto the glue, check to make sure your design is straight.
 Allow to dry.
 Trim the excess paper with a sharp hobby knife, see figure 4.
 This trimmed edge will meet up with the trimmed edge of the adjacent side to make a 90-degree corner.